 Study Area

-Yavatmal district is districts located in the Vidarbha region of Maharashtra, India, and is recognized as one of the agriculturally distressed districts of the region.
+Yavatmal district is a district located in the Vidarbha region of Maharashtra, India, and is recognized as one of the agriculturally distressed districts of the region.
 The district is situated approximately 125 km from Nagpur city.
-Geographically, it lies between latitudes 19°26′ and 20°42′ N and longitudes 77°18′ and 79°09′ E. The location map of the study area as shown in Fig 1.
+Geographically, it lies between latitudes 19°26′ and 20°42′ N and longitudes 77°18′ and 79°09′ E. The location map of the study area is shown in Fig 1.

 Agriculture is the primary occupation in the district, with major crops including cotton, soybean, tur (pigeon pea), jowar, wheat, and pulses.
 Approximately 80% of the families in the district are engaged in agricultural activities, and more than 70% of these families depend on rain-fed agriculture for their livelihoods.
 Findings from focused group discussions with farmers indicate that agricultural productivity in the district is relatively low.
+Table 1 shows the detail description of the watershed area.
 The average yield of cotton ranges from 5 to 6 quintals per acre, while soybean yields vary between 4 and 6 quintals per acre.
 The primary reason for this low productivity is the heavy dependence on rainfall, leading to frequent water stress.
 Therefore, the implementation of effective water and soil conservation measures is critically important for improving agricultural sustainability and productivity in the study area.
-Table 1 shows the detail description of the watershed area.

 NABARD Supported Watershed Development Fund (WDF) Programme was launched on 8th July 2022 in Wasari village in Yavatmal distressed districts of Vidarbha region of Maharashtra.
 The Watershed development measures are being taken up to enhance the micro level infrastructure development with regard to sustainable management of soil and water resources.

-Climate

-The climate of Yavatmal district is characterized by a hot summer and general dryness throughout the year, except during the southwest monsoon season, which occurs from June to September.
-The temperature begins to rise rapidly from March, reaching its peak in May, which is the hottest month.
-During this period, the mean maximum temperature is approximately 41.8°C, while the mean minimum temperature is around 28.3°C.